-The Middle School Education Specialist works with up to 50 students at a time (including elementary students, if there are less than 50 middle school students at any given agency).
+The Middle School Education Specialist oversees up to 40 students at a time.

-The key duties of the Middle School Education Specialist include:
+The key duties of the Middle School Education Specialist are to:

-- Proactively monitor the academic performance of all middle school students; - Provide educational advocacy to middle school students, as needed, and ensure students are receiving the supports they need to succeed; - Connect middle school students to trauma-informed, weekly, in-home tutoring by a quality tutoring provider (New York Foundling or TierNYC); - Connect students to extracurricular activities afterschool and in the summer; - Provide individualized assistance with the high school selection processes to all 8th grade students and their families.
+- Proactively monitor the academic performance of all middle school students; - Provide educational advocacy to middle school students, as needed, and ensure students are receiving the supports they need to succeed; - Connect middle school students to trauma-informed, weekly, in-home tutoring by a quality tutoring provider - Connect students to extracurricular activities afterschool and in the summer; - Provide individualized assistance with the high school selection processes to all 8th grade students and their families.
 The Specialist will ensure that all students apply to quality, best-fit schools.
-This is a critical component of the role, and one of the reasons why the caseload of students should not exceed 50.